 With the outbreak of the war, many energetic individuals of the community of British nationals serving in the island as state servants, in the estate sector and in companies dedicated themselves to military service.
 For instance, a considerable number of British youth employed in the plantation industry, the major sector of Sri Lanka’s then economy enlisted in various regiments and served in the Great War.
 Following this example, some of the educated local youth also served in the war.

-Some of these valiant men made the supreme sacrifice during the War.
+Some of these men made the died during the War.
 When the war concluded in 1918, the state and the public erected war memorials to honour and commemorate the fallen soldiers.
 The chief war memorial or the Victory Tower was built in Colombo with 442 names of the fallen inscribed on it.
 In addition to this, monuments were erected in some district and provincial capitals where fallen men were residing and in institutions where they were members or employees before the war.
 There are nearly twenty of such monuments in Sri Lanka which includes obelisks, clock towers and plaques.

 Galle War Memorial